atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 * The total cost to purchase for a single adult passenger is: `adultPrice` + `adultTax` + `transactionFeePerPax`
 * For the airlines which support pass through payment method, we would set `supportCreditTransPayment` to `1` and present the vendor's fare in the `vendorFare` element.
 Alternatively, if the airline doesn't support pass through payment method, we would set `supportCreditTransPayment` to `0` and the `vendorFare` element will be `null`.
 * You can choose to show or hide `ancillaryProductElements` in search response, according to the configuration of each client in the backend system.
+* The 'links' element will have the link to the terms and conditions of the airlines.
 {% endhint %}

 ### Route Element Schema